jillxoreilly/StatsCourseBook/_build/html/_sources/power_intro.md

 size, the probability of a Type 2 error is much larger in small samples

-In opther words, sometimes our sample is just too small to reliably detect an effect even if there is one
+In other words, sometimes our sample is just too small to reliably detect an effect even if there is one

 To assess the sample size needed to detect an effect of a certain